Charmingdc/Cvly/README.md

 yarn install
 ```

-### Run the Development Server
+### 3. Start the Development Server

-To start the development server and view the application in your browser:
+Once the dependencies are installed, you're ready to launch the development server:

 ```bash
 npm run dev